WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 [Spanish Tutorial](https://www.youtube.com/watch?v=558O5tu7D1E)

 ### Which Configuration Profile do I choose?
-The WSF Configuration Profile is a simple, tried and tested method althought it doesn't support a small amount of features.
+If you would like a basic blocking server choose the WSF Configuration Profile

-The other config profile isn't available yet, will be up as some milestones are achieved!
+The madNS Configuration Profile supports VPNs, Feather and ChatGPT which can be a deciding factor.

 ### Part [1/4] Installing the Configuration Profile
-1. Go down to [Downloads](#downloads) and click on the link, then Configuration Profiles and then select the Configuration Profile you would like to install, the Update Blocker one blocks iOS updates as well
+1. Go down to [Downloads](#downloads) and click on the link, then Configuration Profiles and then select the Configuration Profile you would like to install, the Update Blocker blocks iOS updates as well
 2. Click on Download, and the profile should be imported into settings automatically
 3. Now, open settings and go to General > VPN & Device Management and install the downloaded profile
 4. It should now automatically be enabled, this also installs a Web Clip for easy access to my website